The Incontestability Clause

 Incontestable means that an insurer doesn’t have the right to investigate and deny a claim for a specific reason.

 Why is this important?
-The life insurance industry pays out between $65 and $80 billion in life insurance claims every year.
+According to the Insurance Information Institute, the life insurance industry pays out between $65 billion and $80 billion in life insurance claims every year.
 The following table shows the latest data on total death benefit payments.